dallinforsyth/fitness-frontend/README.md

 - User authentication: Register, log in, and log out functionality.
 - Dashboard: Overview of user's workout data, including progress charts and statistics.
-- Workout tracking: Create and log workouts with details such as exercise, duration, and intensity.
 - Goal setting: Set fitness goals and track progress towards achieving them.
 - Exercise library: Browse and search for exercises with detailed instructions and images.
 - Community features: Connect with other users, share achievements, and provide motivation.